icco/natnatnat/longform/posts/2015-03-25-london-foods.md

  * [Dishoom](http://www.dishoom.com/)

 Amazing Indian food.
 The wait is usually long, but worth it.
-I lad some sort of slow cooked lamb that was out of this world.
+I had some sort of slow cooked lamb that was out of this world.

  * [Busaba Eathai](http://www.busaba.com/)